microsoft/QuickInject/README.md

 container.RegisterType<Foo>(new ParameterizedInjectionFactory<IA, IB, IC, Foo>(MyFactory));
 ```

-This helps if you have a lot of the This helps if you have a lot of the same *IA*, *IB*, *IC* repeated in different factories, and without this it would lead to new resolutions entering the lookup code path, with this it can be minimized.
+This helps if you have a lot of the same *IA*, *IB*, *IC* repeated in different factories, and without this it would lead to new resolutions entering the lookup code path, with this it can be minimized.
-same *IA*, *IB*, *IC* repeated in different factories, and without this it would lead to new resolutions entering the lookup code path, with this it can be minimized.

 RegisterDependencyTreeListener
 ------------------------------